srqrme/rails-hello-world-lab-v-000/README.md

-# Rails Hello World Lab
+rry# Rails Hello World Lab

 In this lab you will integrate a static route so that the application will render a "Hello World" page.